// embedded systems · pcb design · firmware

 What I care about

 The whole stack — schematic to layout to firmware to drivers.
-I want to understand every layer.
+I want to truly understand how every part operates.

 Internships · 2026

-Embedded roles at mid-size companies.
+Embedded or Firmware roles at mid-size companies.
 Somewhere I can go deep, not just wide.